ethgasstation/ethgasstation-backend/README.md

 Note:  you need to create a folder 'json' in the parent directory and then a new json file will be written to the folder each block containing the gas price predictions and the prediction table.
 The gas price in ethgasAPI is currently in 10gwei units, so divide them by 10 to get in gwei.

 usage:  `python3 gasStationFull.py`

+options: '-r' - generates full report for display on website

 requirements: `pip3 install -r requirements.txt`